 You Can Ruin Your Credit Score

-How to Use a Student Credit Card the Right Way
+How to Use a Student Credit Card: 5 Key Tips

 Fortunately, the principles of good credit card use are fairly simple.
 They may not be easy to follow because you need to have the discipline to adhere to them, but the rules aren't exactly rocket science.

-Being an authorized user effectively allows students to piggyback on their parents' credit history, which gives them a much-needed boost when it comes to establishing credit and starting their own account.
+Being an authorized user effectively allows students to piggyback on their parents'/guardians' credit history, which gives them a much-needed boost when it comes to establishing credit and starting their own account.

 The first rule of using any credit card is to always pay it off — in full and on time — every single month.
-If you follow this one rule, you'll be okay.
+If you follow this one rule, you'll be OK.

-"I often advise people to start by using the card and immediately going on the app and paying the balance of what they just purchased," says Unverzagt.
+"I often advise people to start by using the [credit] card and immediately going on the app and paying the balance of what they just purchased," said Unverzagt.
 "That way they know they have 'money in the bank' to pay it."

-In fact, if you get comfortable now with carrying a balance from month to month, you risk establishing bad financial habits.
+If you get comfortable with carrying a balance from month to month, you risk establishing bad financial habits.
 This could come back to bite you in the future, especially once your credit limit increases after you get your first job after graduation.
 This is how people end up in debt.

-Another strategy Geisbauer recommends is setting up some of your smaller recurring bills on autopay with your credit card.
-For example, if you have a subscription to Spotify or Netflix, you can set them up to charge your credit card automatically each month.
+Another strategy is to set up some of your smaller recurring bills on autopay with your credit card.
+For example, if you have a subscription to Spotify or Netflix, you can set these up to charge your credit card automatically each month.

 But it's not the only way to improve your credit score, and you should learn about how student credit cards fit in with the overall credit world.
-For instance, you should learn what factors affect your FICO score and how you can build credit further.
-The Consumer Financial Protection Bureau is a great source of information, as are many other websites.
-Use your internet research skills to find these resources.
+Spend time studying what factors affect your FICO score and how you can build credit further.
+Visit the Consumer Financial Protection Bureau website to learn more.